Returns documents that contain an indexed value for a field.

 To find documents that are missing an indexed value for a field,

-boolean query with the exists
+use the must_not boolean query with the exists

 query.